Galena Park, Texas: Government and infrastructure

-As of 2014, Esmeralda Moya is the mayor of the City of Galena Park.
-Mayor Moya also serves as the chief executive officer of the city, as the city's chief administrator and official representative.
-The city made history on June 21, 2014, by electing her as the first female Hispanic to hold this elected position.
+As of May 2nd 2026, Oscar Mireles is the mayor of the City of Galena Park.
+Mayor Mireles also serves as the chief executive officer of the city, as the city's chief administrator and official representative.

 The City of Galena Park operates with a mayor-council type of government.
 The city council has four positions, with each having a responsibility for a particular municipal department.

 The Galena Park Fire Department and the Galena Park Police Department serve the citizens of the city.

 County, federal, and state representation

 Galena Park is located within Harris County Precinct 2; as of 2011, Jack Morman headed Precinct 2.

 Galena Park is located in District 143 of the Texas House of Representatives As of 2011, Ana Hernandez Luna represented the district.
 Galena Park is within District 6 of the Texas Senate; as of 2011, Mario Gallegos, Jr. was the representative.

 Galena Park was within Texas's 29th congressional district; as of 2019, Sylvia Garcia represented the district.
 The United States Postal Service operates the Galena Park Post Office at 1805 Clinton Drive.

 The designated public health center of the Harris Health System (formerly Harris County Health System) is the Strawberry Health Clinic in Pasadena.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center, Houston.